-Simulations are suitable for teaching and training skills.
-Yet the effectiveness of a simulator can be improved if it is combined with gamification techniques.
-By improving the experience of simulations through gamification, users will stay motivated longer and will be better trained.
+Simulations are great for teaching and training skills.
+Yet the effectiveness of a simulator can be improved when it is combined with gamification techniques.
+By improving the experience of simulations through gamification, users will stay motivated longer and their training will be improved.

 A simulation is an imitation of reality.
-Simulators can be used for surgical training, and educating students.
+Simulators can be used for surgical training, educating students and more.

 Simulations are also suitable for training and demonstrating practical training situations.
 Yet the use of simulators has its challenges.
-Target users are known to struggle with the required motivation needed to maximize the training effect of simulators.
+Users of simulations are known to struggle with the required motivation needed to maximize the training effect of simulators.
 This was the case at the University Medical Center Groningen.
 Surgeons found the training simulator boring and made little use of it, although they derived great pleasure from playing Angry Birds during each break.

 Making simulators more effective with gamification

 Simulators often do not use gamification techniques.
-Trainees may find the simulator incredibly fun in the beginning, but in the long run their motivation dwindles fast, decreasing effectiveness.
+Trainees may find the simulator incredibly fun in the beginning, but in the long run their motivation dwindles significantly, decreasing effectiveness.

 Gamification is a technique in which game elements are incorporated into a process to motivate users.
 We all like a challenge or a competition.
 It motivates us to go the extra mile and to be the best, especially when there is a reward in return.
 There is a reason why games use a leaderboard, badges, rewards and the sense of competition among players.